Tsunki: "The Tsunki and the Hunter"

-Tsunki and the Chased Woman
+"Tsunki and the Chased Woman"

 A Shuar woman had been taken captive in a war-feud by the Shuar from Patuca and lived as a wife of one of the Patuca members.
 When the other Patuca members found out that an enemy was still alive they planned to kill her.
 She heard their screams of revenge and became frightened.
-Her husband loved her and begged her to run away towards the river for safety.
+Her husband loved her and begged her to run away toward the river for safety.
 She ran to the river and hid behind a floating trunk in the water.
 There she heard the voice of Tsunki saying “if you come with me to my home, they cannot reach you”.
 The Shuar woman followed Tsunki and entered her underwater home.
 She was given a tortoise to sit on and all of the Tsunki came to hear her tale.
-The Tsunki were compassionate towards her and gave her their power so that she could defend herself against her enemies.
+The Tsunki were compassionate toward her and gave her their power so that she could defend herself against her enemies.
 She received their tsentsak through the nose.
 The Shuar woman could feel the darts cover her body like armor.
 The Tsunki then accompanied the Shuar woman upriver and saw her enemies but they could not see her.
 After three days, the Shuar woman returned to her home and everyone was overjoyed because they thought she had died.
 The Shuar people then began to go to the river in search of Tsunki because they were aware of her goodness.